adlibre/dms-client/README.md

-# Command line Adlibre DMS file uploader utility.
+# Command line Adlibre DMS File Upload Client

-Uploads file/directory into Adlibre DMS Api, depending on options/config specified.
+Uploads file/directory into Adlibre DMS API, depending on options/config specified.

 In order to function it must have configuration file, usually called 'dms_client.cfg'.
 You may override those settings by specifying alternative configuration file with '-config' key parameter.